DerEasy/Tea-Time-Logger/README.md

 Updating the app will not.

-For this reason, always create a backup (which you can copy to your PC or a USB stick etc. as well)
+For this reason, always create a backup.